 Andreas practises corporate and capital markets law.
 Most of his clients are domestic and foreign publicly listed companies typically seeking his advice on transformational matters.
 This includes mergers and takeovers, spin-offs and the structuring of corporate groups, often in cross-border scenarios.
 Although recognized as a prominent boardroom advisor, Andreas regards general corporate housekeeping as an important aspect of his practice.
 In addition, Andreas has always maintained a substantial litigation practice, often related to corporate liability.

-Andreas can draw on roughly three decades' experience as a corporate lawyer.
+Andreas draws on his more than three decades of experience as a corporate lawyer in advising and supporting his clients.
 He believes that independence, confidentiality and professional excellence are key to success.
 His client relationships are built on longevity and trust.
 Andreas does not regard himself as a dealmaker, but as an advisor to the client doing the deal.
 There are circumstances when he discourages clients from entering into a transaction.
 In many instances his instruction has not become public.
 Sometimes it is entirely confidential, being known only to a select few of the client's key decision-makers.

 - Admitted to bar 1990

 - Universities of Heidelberg and Münster (Dr. jur.)